student on campus with laptop sitting on wall bench

 Students interested in pursuing a career in the seed industry or work as part of a breeding operation will learn the skills necessary to plan, coordinate and execute marker-assisted selection projects for faster and enhanced product development.
 An extension to PLAS 216, this course will focus on the practical aspects of using molecular tools, techniques, and analysis.

-Spring Pre-session Cost
+Spring Pre-Session Cost

 Tuition and fees for the Spring Pre-Session are the same as the regular semesters:

-• Undergraduate Nebraska Resident Base Tuition: $277 per credit hour
+• Undergraduate Nebraska Resident Base Tuition: $77 per credit hour

 • Undergraduate Nonresident Base Tuition: $888 per credit hour